CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: Results and Discussion

+The performance of CRC-aided list decoding of ZTCCs relative to the RCU bound is constrained by the termination bits appended to the end of the original message, which are required to bring the trellis back to the all-zero state.
+TBCCs avoid this overhead by replacing the zero termination condition with the TB condition, which states that the final state of the trellis is the same as the initial state of the trellis \cite{Ma1986}.

-Fig. \ref{Fig:TB_FER_SNR_v6_N128} shows the FER vs. SNR for three CRC-TBCCs at blocklength $N = 128$.
-At the target FER of $10^{-4}$, the SNR gap to the RCU bound is reduced to $0.1$ dB for the CRC-TBCC with $m=10$ and $v = 6$.
+Fig. \ref{Fig:TB_FER_SNR_v6_N128} shows the FER vs. SNR for standard and punctured $v=6$ CRC-TBCCs with degree-$10$ CRC polynomials at a fixed blocklength of $128$ and information length of $86$.
+Both codes are able to closely approach the RCU bound.
+At the target FER of $10^{-4}$, the gap between the two schemes is within $0.05$ dB.
+Compared to the CRC-TBCCs with the same $v$ and $m$, the CRC-ZTCCs have a rate loss of around $0.04$ dB because of the termination overhead.